MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 var discount = (person?.Age ??
 20 < 20) ?
 0.5 : 1.0;
 ~~~

 Is this better?
-It could be in some circumstances, I guess it depends.
+It's certainly terse.
+Whether it is better largely depends on how comfortable the maintainers of this code base are with this sort of syntax and whether they feel it is clean.

-From my side, what is important is that you are explicit on your intent - balancing the tension between readable code and null checking.
+Regardless, whatever route you go, it is important is that you are explicit on your intent - balancing the tension between readable code and the noise of null checking code.

+> Balance the tension between readable code and the noise of null checking code

 ### Null Object Pattern